Ling He

 Background

 This study was conducted in a credited 100-level first-year writing course required for all incoming freshmen at UIC, designed to support academic writing development.
 In addition to summative feedback, I integrate formative assessment into the curriculum to support learning, using multiple forms of formative feedback throughout the writing process.
 These classroom practices have been well received for providing specific and explicit feedback throughout the writing process, helping to improve the quality of students’ written work.
-To support my students’ academic success, I continuously evaluate student needs and adjust my teaching plans, accordingly, acquire new skills to improve my teaching effectiveness, and create supportive learning opportunities in my courses.
-However, I have come to realize that there exists a gap in that the formative assessment in my previous teaching was mainly teacher-dominated, linear, and offered less opportunity for knowledge retrieval; I could have provided more chances in class for students to interact with their peers, the course content, and the instructor.
+However, I have come to realize that the formative assessment in my previous teaching offered less opportunity for knowledge retrieval.
 The gap was further complicated by the fact that many students taking my courses were unable to commit adequate time to practice after class as they had part-time jobs or juggled multiple courses.
-It is, therefore, the realization of this gap that intrigued me to think about how I may provide more learning opportunities through effective teaching practices during class time for optimal learning outcomes and motivate me to conduct this action research.
+Realizing this gap motivated me to conduct this action research to investigate effective teaching practices during the class time to maximize student learning opportunities and outcomes.

 Rationale